zio/zio-protoquill/README.md

  - query, insert, delete, update basic functionality
  - basic lift functionality `lift(scalar)` and `insert(lift(caseClass))`.
  - basic parsing of quoted clauses, see `Parser.scala` for details

+For further information, watch:
+ - [Quill, Dotty, And The Awesome Power of 'Inline'](https://www.youtube.com/watch?v=SmBpGkIsJIU) - Many examples of new things that can be done with this library that cannot be done with standard Quill.
+ - [ScQuilL Sessions - Quill, Dotty, and Macros](https://www.youtube.com/watch?v=0PSg__PPjY8&list=PLqky8QybCVQYNZY_MNJpkjFKT-dAdHQDX) - A tutorial on developing Dotty-Quill from scratch (covers quoting, liftables, and liftables).
+ - [Generic Derivation is the New Reflection](https://www.youtube.com/watch?v=E9L1-rkYPng) - A tutorial on how Dotty Generic Derivation works covering a Dotty-Quill use-case.

 ### Getting started
 In Proto-Quill you can get started with just the following code: